geopm/geopm/service/docs/source/geopm_error.3.rst

 terminated even if the message is truncated to fit in the *msg* buffer.

-When a geopm C interface returns a non-zero value and this value is subsequently passed as the *err* argument to ``geopm_error_message()``\ , the message may contain detailed information about the failure that most recently occurred.
+When a GEOPM C interface returns a non-zero value and this value is subsequently passed as the *err* argument to ``geopm_error_message()``\ , the message may contain detailed information about the failure that most recently occurred.
 The